Team-931/Vision-Testing-2025/README.md

-A testbed project with a section for Visual Navigation, . . . and another for manipulator control.
+A testbed project with a section for Visual Navigation, . . . and another (in the PIH-test branch) for manipulator control.